-The first books I reread was all of Nassim Nicholas Taleb’s.
-It was a mindblowing experience.
+The first book I reread was all of Nassim Nicholas Taleb’s.
+It was a mind-blowing experience.
 My takeaway and learning were many times more profound on the second read than the first one!

 Lesson: rereading has a compounding effect as knowledge and experience are accumulated between readings.

 I got the same impression after rereading The Intelligent Investor By Benjamin Graham, a book I read the first time in 2015, almost five years ago.